kandowontu/editor-test/README.md

 -Attempt load from JSON will attempt to load the official settings from the lvlset_huge_metadata json5 file

+-Generate json shifts will generate and open a json segment you can directly paste into your main json file for building

 -Music selection for levels - pick a track and it will save to the local level cfg file